pulibrary/princeton_ansible/roles/pulibrary.tomcat8/README.md

 Dependencies
 ------------

-This role depends on `pulibrary.openjdk8`
+This role depends on `pulibrary.openjdk`

 Example Playbook
 ----------------